Learn why your social security number is required at sportsbooks

 Since it's been called the "biggest drop-off point in the registration process", you can easily tell that people are hesitant to share their SSN with, well, anyone.
 It's one of the most protected pieces of information one can have, especially since every scam, hack, or breach mentioned in the news usually centers around your Social Security number.

 When it comes to sports betting sites, some players may think that no matter how well known the brand is, no matter how much they'd stand to lose if they did anything with their SSN, that the sportsbook would compromise their information.

-Not only that, the extra step of having third parties who run the player verifications licensed and vetted by the New Jersey Division of Gaming Enforcement allows NJ sportsbooks to go one step further in the process of protecting its players and their personal information.
+Not only that but the extra step of having third parties who run the player verifications licensed and vetted by the Gaming Enforcement also allows sportsbooks to go one step further in the process of protecting its players and their personal information.